Red Army Faction (Japan): Airline hijacking

-In early 1970, Takaya began planning to hijack a Japanese airliner, codenamed "Operation Phoenix," that would allow group members could fly to Cuba and continue their training.
-However, just before the hijacking could take place, Takaya was arrested by chance on the street in Komagome, Tokyo on March 15, 1970, having been mistaken for a common thief.
+In early 1970, Shiomi began making plans to hijack a Japanese airliner, codenamed "Operation Phoenix," that would allow group members to fly to Cuba and continue their training.
+However, just before the hijacking could take place, Shiomi was arrested by chance on the street in Komagome, Tokyo on March 15, 1970, having been mistaken for a common thief.
 Nevertheless, the remaining hijackers pressed on with their plans, and on March 31, 1970, nine members the Red Army Faction, armed with katana swords and a homemade bomb, hijacked Japan Airlines Flight 351, a domestic Japan Airlines Boeing 727 out of Tokyo International Airport carrying 129 people aboard.
 After being informed that the airliner did not have enough fuel to fly all the way to Cuba, they forced the crew to fly the plane to Fukuoka and later Gimpo Airport in Seoul, where all the passengers were freed.
 The aircraft then flew to North Korea, where the hijackers abandoned it and the crewmembers were released.
-The hijackers were granted political asylum by the North Korean government of Kim Il-Sung, and several of them still reside in North Korea to this day.
+The hijackers were granted political asylum by the North Korean government of Kim Il Sung, and several of them still reside in North Korea.

 Robberies and schism

-Between February and July of 1971, Red Army Faction members who remained in Japan, now under the leadership of Tsuneo Mori, carried out a series of relatively successful armed robberies of banks and post offices, in an effort to secure funds for their armed uprising.
-However, by this time the loss of Takaya's ideological leadership, combined with relentless pursuit by police and continued arrests of key members, had taken a severe toll on the organization's cohesion.
-A schism arose between those remaining members who wished to carry out Takaya's last command to relocate overseas, and those who wished to implement Takaya's original vision of starting the worldwide revolution in Japan.
+Between February and July 1971, Red Army Faction members who remained in Japan, now under the leadership of Tsuneo Mori, carried out a series of relatively successful armed robberies of banks and post offices, in an effort to secure funds for their armed uprising.
+However, by this time the loss of Shiomi's ideological leadership, combined with relentless pursuit by police and continued arrests of key members, had taken a severe toll on the organization's cohesion.
+A schism arose between those remaining members who wished to carry out Shiomi's last command to relocate overseas, and those who wished to implement Shiomi's original vision of starting the worldwide revolution in Japan.
 Those that wanted to relocate overseas became the Japanese Red Army, led by Shigenobu Fusako and Tsuyoshi Okudaira, while those who wished to continue the revolution at home in Japan joined forces with the Kanagawa prefectural branch of the Revolutionary Left Faction to form the United Red Army, led by Tsuneo Mori and Hiroko Nagata.